Dhar: Political history

 In late 1723, Bajirao, at the head of a large army and accompanied by his lieutenants Malharrao Holkar, Ranoji Shinde (Scindia) and Udaji Rao Pawar, swept through Malwa.
 A few years earlier, the Mughal Emperor had been forced to relinquish to the Marathas the right to collect Chauth taxes in Malwa and Gujarat.
 This levy was financially beneficial to the Maratha caste, as both the king Shahu and his Peshwa, Bajirao, were in large amounts of debt at the time.
 Agriculture in the Deccan depended heavily on the timeliness and duration of the monsoons.
 The most important source of royal revenue was, therefore, the Chauth (a 25% tax on produce) and Sardeshmukhi (a ten per cent surcharge) exacted by the Marathas.
 The revenues the Marathas collected from their own lands were not sufficient to run the administration of their state and finance their large military expenditure, as their government was focused on conquest and not economic development.

 The Marathan armies eventually defeated the Mughal governor and attacked the capital Ujjain.
 Bajirao established military outposts in the country as far north as Bundelkhand.

 Towards the end of the 18th century and in the early part of the 19th century, the Marathan state was subject to a series of spoliations by Scindia of Gwalior and Holkar of Indore, (descendants of Ranoji Scindia and Malharao Holkar), but was saved from annihilation by the strong rule of the adoptive mother of the fifth raja.

 Dhar State

 After the Third Anglo-Maratha War of 1818, Dhar fell under British rule.
-The Dhar State was designated as a princely state of British India, in the Bhopawar Agency of the Central India Agency.
+The Dhar State was designated as a princely state of India, in the Bhopawar Agency of the Central India Agency.
 It included several Rajput and Bhil feudatories and had an area of 1775 sqmi.
 The state was confiscated by the British after the Revolt of 1857.
 In 1860, it was restored to Raja Anand Rao III Pawar, then a minor, with the exception of the detached district of Bairusia which was granted to the Begum of Bhopal.
 Anand Rao, who received the personal title Maharaja and the KCSI in 1877, died in 1898; he was succeeded by Udaji Rao II Pawar.